-AirSleep:is a free, easy-to-use audio app that works on your iPhone, iPod, or iPad.
-It's perfect for sleep or relaxation in crowded and noisy travel environments.
-AorSleep blends a combination of beautiful nature sounds, ambient music and slow-wave (sleep frequency) audio shown to automatically trigger your brain's "deep sleep" response with sounds such as gentle rain, ocean waves, desert wind and more.
+AirSleep: is a free, easy-to-use audio app is perfect for sleep or relaxation in crowded and noisy travel environments.
+The AirSleep app blends a combination of beautiful nature sounds, ambient music and slow-wave (sleep frequency) audio shown to automatically trigger your brain’s “deep sleep” response with sounds such as gentle rain, ocean waves, desert wind and more.
 The sounds are then blended with ambient music and slow-wave (sleep frequency) audio to automatically trigger your brain’s “deep sleep” response.
 Users can adjust the length of each track based on travel time (up to 10 hours) and to break the spell, simply choose how you want it to end: with bells, chimes, harp, gong, xylophone or silence.

-SleepStream 2: is an advanced sleep inducer and relaxation aid.
-This sleep app is designed to help the traveler leave their busy day behind with a rich selection of calming sounds, including soothing sounds from nature, gentle audio atmospheres, and music.
-It also includes NLP / hypnosis audio tracks designed to help you sleep, relax, meditate, focus, re-energize and lift your mood.
-Additionally, the program includes guided relaxation, pre-sleep meditation and energy sessions which also contains hours of music, 51 brainwave programs, and 5 hours of audio material!
-Available in iPhone/iPad and Android
+Entrain: This is an advanced sleep inducer and relaxation aid app for smartphones.
+The app is designed to help travelers relax by providing a rich selection of calming sounds, including soothing sounds from nature, gentle audio atmospheres, and music.
+It also includes NLP / hypnosis audio tracks designed to help travelers sleep, relax, meditate, and focus.

 LoungeBuddy: This is a great app for those looking to help you find access to more than 1300 airport lounges in 300 airports worldwide – some of which you may be able to enter for free due to the type of credit card you have, or other unique memberships you might qualify for but did not know you had.
 Simply create a profile detailing your airline loyalty program status, credit card memberships, lounge memberships and flight details and LoungeBuddy comes up with the free or fee-based lounges you can relax in throughout your journey.

-FlightStats -Perfect for day-of-travel information, the FlightStats app is designed to keep an up-to-the-minute watch on your flight with a map-based plane tracker; provides terminal, gate, and baggage-claim data; and keeps a vigilant watch on weather patterns for potential flight delays.
+FlightStats – Perfect for day-of-travel information, the FlightStats app is designed to keep an up-to-the-minute watch on your flight with a map-based plane tracker; provides terminal, gate, and baggage-claim data; and keeps a vigilant watch on weather patterns for potential flight delays.
 You can also find information about airport services and amenities.
-Available for free on Android and Apple.

-GateGuru - Great for finding your way around airports.
-During long layovers or unexpected delays, fire up GateGuru for a map of the airport, This is an iPhone and Android app that is essentially a Seat Guru for airports, the free Gate Guru app has information and maps for gate locations, food vendors, stores, ATM's, places to plug in, airline clubs, Wi-Fi availability and more for heaps upon heaps of airports.
-Free.
+GateGuru – Great for finding your way around airports.
+During long layovers or unexpected delays, fire up GateGuru for a map of the airport.
+This app is essentially a Seat Guru for airports, the Gate Guru app has information and maps for gate locations, food vendors, stores, ATM’s, places to plug in, airline clubs, Wi-Fi availability and more for heaps upon heaps of airports.

-FlightTrack - Stay one step ahead of your bewildered travel mates: For a small fee (around $5) you'll know enviable details about your flight fast: gate changes, delay times, seat availability via SeatGuru, and baggage claim locations.
+FlightTrack – Stay one step ahead of your bewildered travel mates: you’ll know enviable details about your flight fast: gate changes, delay times, seat availability via SeatGuru, and baggage claim locations.
 Look up airport delay predictions based on FAA data.
-Pay $10 for the Pro version, and you'll be alerted to gate changes or flight delays.
+You can even be alerted to gate changes or flight delays.
 Plus, you can sync with TripIt.
-Android, iPhone, iPad, BlackBerry, Windows Phone 7 - Fee required.

 Flight+: This is a another flight tracker app that lets you track all available flights worldwide in real-time, and display them in one intuitive interface.

-FlightBoard: Turn your iPhone, iPad, or Android into the Arrivals and Departures board for any airport in the world!
+FlightBoard: Turn your phone or tablet into the Arrivals and Departures board for any airport in the world!
 FlightBoard lets you check out the boards of your favorite airports and view all the flight information in real-time.
 The app designers used the board at Charles de Gaulle Airport in Paris as inspiration for the design so it has a beautiful, old school feel.
-Android, iPhone, and iPad.